Reflection groups and cones of sums of squares: Introduction

-In this article we study further the previously mentioned lines of research by focusing on the situation of sums of squares invariant by some families of finite irreducible real reflection groups $G\subset \Gl_n(\R)$.
+In this article, we study further the previously mentioned lines of research by focusing on the situation of sums of squares invariant under some families of finite real reflection groups $G\subset \Gl_n(\R)$.
 Such groups are generated by a set of orthogonal reflections across hyperplanes passing through the origin.
 The invariant theory of these groups is well understood and generalizes the theory of symmetric polynomials.
-Therefore, our setup provides a natural unification and extensions to the previously mentioned works on symmetric and even symmetric forms.
+Therefore, our setup provides a natural unification and extension to the previously mentioned works on symmetric and even symmetric forms.

+\paragraph{\bf Outline of the article and contributions:} The beginning of the next section gives a short general introduction to the machinery of symmetry reduction for sums of squares based on linear representation theory.
+In the case of finite reflection groups these techniques combined with results from invariant theory, and in particular the coinvariant algebra and harmonic polynomials, allow for a concrete description of the qudratic module of invariant sums of squares in Theorem \ref{thm:sums of squares description}.
+The results we give in this second section are similar to previous works, notably \cite{blekrie,valentin,gatermann2004symmetry,vallentin2009symmetry}.